sri-arjuna/SWARM/docs/MANUAL.md

 ___$SU___

-Refers to su
+Refers to su, must be empty if not installed!

 ___$SUDO___

-Refers to sudo
+Refers to sudo, must be empty if not installed!

 ___$LS___